slott56/slott56.github.io/Pelican/content/blog/2025/09/2025-09-28-the_eval_conundrum.rst

 DSL Rant
 --------

-I'm not a big fan of inventing whole new DSL's.
+I'm not a big fan of inventing whole new Domain-Specific Languages (DSL's).

     Them: "I'll solve this problem by inventing a DSL."